Salt and health

 Children 4-6 years, 3g per day

 Infants should not be given salt because their kidneys are not fully matured until they are one year old.

 Occasionally the recommended intake might not apply.
 For example, during exercise, when salt is lost from the body through sweating, muscle cramps may result if it's not replaced.

 Sodium and salt labelling

 All Waitrose own brand products are labelled with the amount of salt per 100g and per serving.
 Our products also carry the percentage RI for salt per serving on the front of pack, so you can see at a glance the amount of salt the food contains and how much it contributes to your daily intake.

-- Salt replacers such as Lo Salt or SOLO can help with a lower salt diet but if you have a kidney condition consult your doctor first.
+- Try salt replacers such as Lo Salt or SOLO (if you have a kidney condition consult your doctor first)

 - Choose products, such as crisps, with lower salt or no added salt